Ex-Marine held without bond in shooting of Florida family

 Riley’s vehicle had also been stocked with bleeding control kits and other supplies for a gunfight, authorities said.

-But the war veteran, who worked as a private security guard, had no criminal history, the sheriff said.
+He worked as a private security guard and had no criminal history, the sheriff said.

 “Prior to this morning, this guy was a war hero.
 He fought for his country in Afghanistan and Iraq,” said Judd.
 “And this morning he’s a cold-blooded killer.”

-While being treated at the hospital, Riley jumped up and tried to grab an officer’s gun.
-“They had to fight with him again in the emergency room,” Judd said, adding that Riley was ultimately tied down and medicated.
+While being treated at the hospital, Riley remained aggressive, at one point trying to grab an officer’s gun.
+He was ultimately tied down and medicated.

-A group of deputies later took Riley to jail in a white jumpsuit on Sunday.
+Officers took Riley to jail in a white jumpsuit later Sunday.
 He appeared downcast, hanging his head and hardly opening his eyes, as reporters asked why he killed the family.

-“The big question that all of us has is, ‘Why?’”
-State Attorney Brian Haas said.
-“We will not know today or maybe ever.”

 Associated Press reporter Kelli Kennedy contributed from Fort Lauderdale, Florida.